 The power to grant a stay of proceeding should be construed broadly in order to permit the CCAA to accomplish its legislative purpose and in particular to enable continuance of the company seeking CCAA protection.
-The power to grant a stay therefore extends to a stay which affected the position not only of the company's secured and unsecured creditors, but also all non-creditors and other parties who could potentially jeopardize the success of the plan and thereby the continuance of the company.35
+The power to grant a stay therefore extends to a stay which affected the position not only of the company's secured and unsecured creditors, but also all non-creditors and other parties who could potentially jeopardize the success of the plan and thereby the continuance of the company.36

-- 44. Similarly, Justice Campbell noted in the asset-backed commercial paper proceedings that CCAA stays have been granted to protect non-parties: - S. 11 of the CCAA provides for stays of proceedings against the debtor companies.
+- 45. Similarly, Justice Campbell noted in the asset-backed commercial paper proceedings that CCAA stays have been granted to protect non-parties: - S. 11 of the CCAA provides for stays of proceedings against the debtor companies.
 It is silent as to the availability of stays in favour of non-parties.
 The granting of stays in favour of non-parties has been held to be an appropriate exercise of the Court's jurisdiction.
-A number of authorities have supported the concept of a stay to enable a "global resolution." - 45.
-Staying the Class Actions against just Sino-Forest and the Directors and Officers is insufficient to fully protect Sino-Forest's restructuring from the adverse effects of the Class Actions.
+A number of authorities have supported the concept of a stay to enable a "global resolution."
+37 - A stay of the Class Actions against just Sino-Forest and the Directors and Officers is insufficient to fully protect Sino-Forest's restructuring from the adverse effects of the Class Actions.
 The Class Actions, and their inevitably lengthier timeframe, are inherently detrimental to the restructuring process.
 A successful restructuring depends on timely adjudication and valuation of all of Sino-Forest's liabilities arising from the claims in the Class Actions, including the Plaintiffs' claims.
-It is anticipated that the Class Actions will result in cross-claims for contribution and indemnity by the Third-Party Defendants and the Director and Officer Defendants, whether contract-based or otherwise, against Sino-Forest and possibly its Directors and Officers.37 The value of these anticipated claims will remain uncertain until the Class
+Claims for contribution and indemnity have been made among defendants within the CCAA, and are likely to be made within the Class Actions, if and when they proceed.
+The value of these indemnification claims will remain uncertain until the Class Actions are